veracity/veracity-documentation/sections/dataworkbench/apimanagement.md

 4. Under **Contact email**, enter the contact email to the owner of this service account.
 5. Under **Access to data sets**, choose one of the following:
    - **Grant all workspace data** – Grants full access to the workspace.
 You must also set the **Workspace access level** to either **Reader** or **Admin**.
    - **Select data sets manually** – Lets you share specific data sets with the account.
-The account will automatically receive **Guest** access.
 6. If you selected "Grant all workspace data", under **Workspace access level**, choose whether the account should have **Reader** or **Admin** access.
 For details, see the section below.
 7. Select the **Create service account** button.